 Price & Similar Monitors

-The HP U28 price amounts to $450, which is great value for money given its 4K IPS screen with a wide color gamut, useful exclusive features, and USB-C port with 65W PD.
+The HP U28 price amounts to $450, which is reasonable given its 4K IPS screen with a wide color gamut, useful exclusive features and USB-C port with 65W PD.

-If you just want a 4K IPS monitor with USB-C and don’t need the exclusive picture modes with different color gamut, white point, and gamma, check out the Philips 279P1 for ~$380 or visit our best USB-C monitor buyer’s guide.
+If you just want a 4K IPS monitor with USB-C and don’t need the exclusive picture modes with different color gamut, whitepoint and gamma, check out the Samsung S27A800U for ~$300 or visit our best USB-C monitor buyer’s guide.

 In case you’re after accurate colors, but don’t need USB-C connectivity, visit our best photo/video editing buyer’s guide for more monitors and information.

-The HP U28 is a great professional editing monitor for the money.
+The HP U28 is a great professional editing monitor.
 Its dedicated picture modes for different uses are definitely something we’d like to see in more monitors!

-The combination of 4K UHD resolution, excellent factory calibration, IPS panel with wide color gamut, superb design, and USB-C connectivity make this monitor well worth the money and the ideal option of many designers.
+The combination of 4K UHD resolution, excellent factory calibration, IPS panel with a wide color gamut, superb design and USB-C connectivity make this monitor well worth the money and the ideal option for many designers.